hyuntaepark-gh/End-To-End-Retail-Data-Warehouse/business_analytics/09_operational_risk_analysis/README.md

 Addressing a small number of high-risk products
 can yield disproportionate improvements
-in revenue protection and operational stability.
+in operational stability and revenue protection outcomes.

 ---